Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_39.png)

-The table lists each of the requirement statuses available in SpiraTeam and provides you with the ability to enter the matching JIRA issue status ID for each one.
-You can map multiple SpiraTeam fields to the same JIRA fields, in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraTeam).
+The table lists each of the requirement statuses available in SpiraPlan and provides you with the ability to enter the matching JIRA issue status ID for each one.
+You can map multiple SpiraPlan fields to the same JIRA fields, in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraPlan).

-The JIRA ID can be found by using the **Issue Statuses** tab of the Jira configuration helper:
+The JIRA ID can be found by using the **Issue Statuses** tab of the Jira configuration helper. *Please note, in Jira there are 5 default levels of Issue Priority, and only 4 (by default - this can be changed) in SpiraPlan.*

 ![](img/Using_SpiraTeam_with_JIRA_5+_31.png)

 #### g) Requirement Importance (Optional)